What is the Biblical cure for neurosis and anxiety-depressive disorder?

+Neurosis is a disorder involving obsessive thoughts or anxiety.
 Nearly one-half clinically diagnosed with depression have an anxiety disorder.
-The mental condition affects 25.1% of children between 13 and 18 years old in the USA, while adults with Generalized Anxiety Disorder (GAD) is about 3.1%.
+It affects 25.1% of children, while adults with Generalized Anxiety Disorder (GAD) is about 3.1%.
 [ADAA]

 - Difficulty in changing life patterns